stevedatadog/katacoda-scenarios/dd101-npm/step2.md

-# Run the Storedog Application
+# Explore the Application

-Let's get Storedog up and running now so Datadog can start collecting network data.
-In the Terminal tab, click the following block of code to run it in the terminal:

-`POSTGRES_USER=postgres POSTGRES_PASSWORD=postgres docker-compose up -d`{{execute}}

-Once docker-compose finishes starting up, click the **Storedog** tab to the right of the IDE tab to open the application in a new window.
+Click the **Storedog** tab to the right of the IDE tab to open the application in a new window.
 It will take a little while for the first page to load.
 When it does, click around to get familiar with this e-commerce shop.
 Feel free to add items to your shopping cart and treat it like a real online store.

+You may run into errors, such as `Net::OpenTimeout in Spree::HomeController#index`.
+This is a problem we're going to troubleshoot later!

 Now that you're familiar with the application, you can run a pre-recorded loop of requests to it to simulate real traffic.
 Click the **Terminal** tab and run GoReplay with the following command: